netsells/laravel-geoscope/README.md

 * Can automatically order results by distance from the given lat and long.
 * Can be fully configured to work with multiple lat long columns on a single model / table.
 * Uses native database functions for the fastest possible performance - no more slow haversine queries.
-* Supports MySql, Postgres and SQLServer out of the box - no extra config required.
+* Supports MySql, Mariadb, Postgres and SQLServer out of the box.
 * Can be set to automatically add `distance` and `distance_units` fields to model results.
 * Distance units are completely configurable.